Immigrant Resources from Various Partners

 - Legal Aid at Work

-Hotline to Call if You See ICE
+Hotlines to Call if You See ICE

 - Migrant Solidarity Mutual Aid - (202) 335-1183 serving the DMV area to report ICE raids or other ICE activity.
 No legal advice will be given through this hotline.